 - Second mortgage: This type of home equity loan offers you a lump sum.
 This type of loan is less dependent on your credit, so it might be easier to get.
 However, it is less flexible.
 You’ll make regular loan payments until it’s paid off, and if you need access to more capital, you’ll have to re-apply.

-- Home equity line of credit: Rather than being a lump sum installment loan, a line of credit is revolving and operates similarly to a credit card.
+- Home equity line of credit: A line of credit is revolving and operates similarly to a credit card.
 You have a credit line, and you free up more availability as you make payments.
 If you need additional funds later, after you’ve paid off your property taxes, you can access the line of credit without re-applying.
 However, your credit score matters more with a HELOC, so if you have poor credit you might have a harder time qualifying.

 Which type you choose depends on your lender and your situation.
-Consider your options if you’re behind on your property tax.
+An experienced mortgage broker can help walk you through your options and your eligibility.

 Where Can I Get a Property Tax Loan?